-The FFT signal transmission is effected to a measurement value server via Ethernet analog to the measurement data transmission, except, that only one FFT signal is transmitted in a measurement value block.
+The FFT signal transmission is effected to a measurement value server via Ethernet analog to the measurement data transmission, see Chap.
+A 3.5.1.2, except, that only one FFT signal is transmitted in a measurement value block.

 This measurement value block can vary also over different TCP/IP or UDP/IP packets depending on the size of the FFT signal.
 The preamble for the FFT signals is 0x41544144 "DATA".